Being able to accept credit and debit cards is a must for businesses today. Here are several services you should consider using.

-PayPal Here and other similar services send you a dongle that attaches directly to your iPhone, iPad or Android device, allowing you to swipe physical credit cards wherever you are.
+PayPal Here, and other similar services, send you a dongle that attaches to your iPhone, iPad or Android device, allowing you to swipe physical credit cards wherever you are.

 One major benefit of mobile credit card readers is that they work with the devices you already own.
-That means there's no need to carry around additional hardware, aside from the reader add-on itself.
-Most credit card readers attach to your device via the headphone jack or charger port, and are small enough to fit in your pocket.
+There's no need to carry around additional hardware, aside from the reader add-on itself.
+Most credit card readers attach to your device via the headphone jack or charger port and are small enough to fit in your pocket.

 The smallest businesses have the most to gain by opting for mobile credit card readers, which are cheaper and far more portable than traditional options.

-Rey Pasinli, executive director of credit card processing and merchant services for Total-Apps, contributed tips to this article.
+Brett Knuckles and Rey Pasinli, executive director of credit card processing and merchant services for Total-Apps, contributed to this article.